What is endometriosis: causes to recognise

 -

-Endometriosis and a bloated belly: what's the difference?
+Endometriosis and bloated belly: what changes

-How to recognize an endometriosis belly?
+How to recognise an endo belly?

 Typical signs: